 Discount Dental Plans

-Alternatively, you could look into purchasing a discount dental plan.
-Discount dental plans are not dental insurance plans.
-These plans are very affordable, and they can offer you a wide array of discounts on various dental services from in-network dentists.
+An alternative no-waiting period dental care option is a dental discount plan.
+Discount dental plans are not dental insurance.
+These plans offer a wide array of discounts on various dental services from in-network dentists.
 Discounted services vary depending on the plan.
-Discount dental plans tend to not have waiting periods, but many of them do charge a one-time annual fee rather than a monthly premium.